 - Eligibility review; and/or

 - Each time the WFPS or WFSSS determines the individual (or their children, if appropriate) may benefit from these services.

 Use the following script when individuals call the Customer Service Center about family planning services:

-"If you have a Medical Services Card, you can get family planning services.
-If you do not currently have a Medical Services card, you may apply for one or you may be able to get family planning services from a medical program called TAKE CHARGE.
+"If you have Washington Apple Health coverage, you can get family planning services.
+If you do not currently have Washington Apple Health, you may apply for it or you may be able to get family planning services from a health care program called TAKE CHARGE.
 To find a provider near you, or to get more information about family planning, go to the family planning website at http://www.hca.wa.gov/medicaid/familyplan/pages/index.aspx."

 1.3.6 What are the responsibilities of DSHS staff?

 DSHS is responsible to provide adults and emancipated minors with family planning information.
 The purpose of providing information is to make individuals aware of the family planning services available to them so they are able to make an informed decision about future pregnancies.